Multiscale Fisher's Independence Test for Multivariate Dependence: Introduction

-Testing independence and learning the dependency structure has been a fundamental statistical problem since the very beginning of modern statistics, and the last two decades have witnessed a surging of interest in this problem among statisticians, engineers and computer scientists.
-A variety of different methods have been proposed for testing independence between random vectors.
-For example, \cite{szekely2009} generalize the product-moment covariance and correlation to the distance covariance and correlation.
-This generalization has an equivalent definition in terms of empirical characteristic functions. \cite{bakirov2006}, \cite{fan2017}, and \cite{meintanis2008} all developed nonparametric tests of independence based on the distance between the empirical joint characteristic function of the random vectors and the product of the marginal empirical characteristic functions of the two random vectors. \cite{szekely2013ttest} further consider an asymptotic scenario with the dimensionality of the vectors increasing to infinity while keeping the sample size fixed.
-In a different vein, \cite{heller2013} form a test based on univariate tests of independence between the distances of each of the random vectors from a central point and perform inference based on permutations.
-In the machine learning literature, a class of kernel-based tests for independence have also become popular.
+Testing independence and learning the dependency structure in multivariate problems has been a central inference task since the very beginning of modern statistics, and the last two decades have witnessed a surge of interest in this problem among statisticians, engineers, and computer scientists.
+A variety of different methods have been proposed for testing independence between two random vectors.
+For example, \cite{szekely2009} generalize the product-moment covariance and correlation to the distance covariance and correlation. \cite{bakirov2006}, \cite{fan2017}, and \cite{meintanis2008} all developed nonparametric tests of independence based on the distance between the empirical joint characteristic function of the random vectors and the product of the marginal empirical characteristic functions of the two random vectors. \cite{szekely2013ttest} further consider an asymptotic scenario with the dimensionality of the vectors increasing to infinity while keeping the sample size fixed.
+In a different vein, \cite{heller2013} form a test based on univariate tests of independence between the distances of each of the random vectors from a central point.
+In machine learning, a class of kernel-based tests has also become popular.
 For example, \cite{gretton2007} form a test based on the eigenspectrum of covariance operators in a reproducing kernel Hilbert spaces (RKHS).
-More recently, \cite{pfister2018} generalized this approach to the multivariate case by embedding the joint distribution into a RKHS.
-Most recently, \cite{weihs2018} defined a class of multivariate nonparametric measures which leads to multivariate extensions of the Bergsma-Dassios sign covariance.
-Aside from these methods that are applicable to multivariate random vectors, there are also a number of methods proposed for testing independence of univariate random variables nonparametrically, some notable examples, among many others, include \cite{reshef2011}, \cite{wang2017}, and \cite{zhang2017}.
+More recently, \cite{pfister2018} generalized this approach to the multivariate case by embedding the joint distribution into an RKHS. \cite{weihs2018} defined a class of multivariate nonparametric measures which leads to multivariate extensions of the Bergsma-Dassios sign covariance. \cite{Lee2019} proposed using random projections to reduce multivariate independence testing to a univariate problem, and complete the latter using an ensemble approach combining the distance correlation and a binary expansion test statistic \citep{zhang2017}.